Elementary Education M.Ed. with Reading Certification (Online)

-The Master of Education (M.Ed.) in Elementary Education with Reading Certification is a 39-hour fully online program that provides advanced study for teachers who already hold the Class B Professional Elementary Education (K-6) Certificate and have at least 2 years of full-time teaching experience.
-Upon completion of the program, students are eligible for the Class A Professional Elementary Education (K-6) certificate and Class A Reading Education (P-12).
+The Master of Education in Elementary Education with Reading Certification is a 39-hour fully online program that provides advanced study for teachers who already hold the Class B Professional Elementary Education (K-6) Certification and have at least two years of full-time teaching experience.
+Upon completion of the program, students are eligible for the Class A Professional Elementary Education (K-6) Certification and Class A Reading Education (P-12).

 - A bachelor’s degree from an accredited institution of higher education.